The following information does not describe requirements for the transport of controlled wastes.

 Approved Management Methods (AMMs) specify the management requirements associated with individual waste types.
 There are currently three AMMs:

-Treatment re-use options and disposal of soil will be assessed and approved on a case by case basis by the Director, EPA (‘the Director’) or the Director’s delegate.
-Information Bulletin 105: The Classification and Management of Contaminated Soil for Disposal defines the criteria used by the EPA for the classification of contaminated soil and may be applicable to the classification of other solid waste material on an ‘as needs basis’.
+Where an individual authorisation for the treatment, re-use or disposal of a waste, which includes a controlled waste, is required, it will be assessed and approved on a case by case basis by the Director, EPA ('the Director') or the Director’s delegate.
+Information Bulletin 105: The Classification and Management of Contaminated Soil for Disposal defines the criteria used by the EPA for the classification of contaminated soil and may be applicable to the classification of other solid waste material on an 'as needs basis'.

 Required information for an application